Airdate: November 4th, 2013

 For example, the very first line from a non-Steven Gem?
 “Hey, Steven.”
 Said by Amethyst, as she was trying to beat up a “centipeetle.”
 She jokes (?) that she stole a bunch of cookie cats, and is quick to dismiss Pearl’s strict techniques of gem power harnessing in favor of going with her instinct.
 That’s all we need to know about Amethyst – she’s the id of the three.

 In contrast, Pearl is seen as a strategist with a perfectionist method of fighting and trying to harness her powers.
-Already, we note her grace in attack mode – a grace that does not detract from her power, but rather, aids it.
+Already, we note her grace in attack mode – a grace that does not detract from her power, but rather, aides it.
 This complements her method of harnessing her weapon – one that suggests that, with practice and perfection, a gem can harness their power.
 Superego?
 It seems like it.

 But what about Garnet?
-This first episode mainly keeps her as something of an enigma – the closest thing to a leader figure of the quartet, who seems to have plenty of experience in fighting the various antagonists.
+This first episode mainly keeps her as something of an enigma – the closest thing to a leading figure within the quartet, who seems to have plenty of experience in fighting the various antagonists.
 Her way of harnessing her gem – getting in connection with the entire universe – definitely shows that.
 She also has a strange combo of stoicism and intensity.
 However, there’s this mystery about her.
 How did she get to be this figure that seems to stand out beyond Pearl and Amethyst?
 Why is her advice so… complex?
 Still, Garnet fits in the “ego”, at least in terms of technique.

 As far as the action is concerned, there’s not a lot of explanation of what the Centipeetle is, or where it came from.
 There are hints that the Gems fight other monsters with Gems, but little is confirmed in this episode.
 All that seems to happen is that the four fight a bunch of Centipeetles.